 After lunch, another Jabo raid at 13:00-15:00 targets East London, Kenley and Biggin Hill.
 The RAF sends up 14 Squadrons, and massive dogfights break out all across southern England.
 Central London takes some damage, as does RAF Kenley.

 At 17:00, another Jabo raid targets various objectives in Kent and Sussex.
 Three Fighter Command squadrons handle this attack.

-After dark, the Luftwaffe targets the usual suspects of London, Liverpool, Birmingham, the Midlands and East Anglia.
+After dark, the Luftwaffe targets the usual suspects of London, Liverpool, Birmingham, the Midlands, and East Anglia.
 There also is some mining in the Thames Estuary and off the Suffolk coast.
-The night's biggest casualty is the automatic signalling equipment at Waterloo Station, which is replaced until repair by human signallers.
+The night's biggest casualty is the automatic signaling equipment at Waterloo Station, which is replaced until repair by human signallers.